Rebalancing

 y_predict = orig_classifier.predict(x_test)

-The area under the ROC-curve (AUC-ROC) is used as a means to evaluate the quality of the model in classifying unseen test data.
-The value of the AUC-ROC varies between 0 and 1, with 1 implying perfect separability between the two classes and 0 implying the exact opposite, i.e. the model is predicting 0’s as 1’s and 1’s as 0’s in our case.
-A value of 0.5 means that the model hasn’t learnt any difference between the classes at all and has no predictive capacity.
+The area under the ROC-curve (ROC-AUC) is used to evaluate the performance of the model in classifying the unseen test data.
+The value of the ROC-AUC varies between 0 and 1, with 1 implying perfect separability between the two classes , and 0 implying the model predicts the exact incorrect class for each row.
+A value of 0.5 means that the model hasn’t learnt any difference between the classes, and has no predictive capacity.

 from sklearn.metrics import roc_auc_score